 Jumma Masjid: This huge mosque built by Feroze Shah, covering an area of 38016 sq. feet resembles the great mosque of Cardova in Spain.
 The architectural style is typically Persian, with stilted domes and narrow entrances.

-Ganigapur: A few kms from Gulbarga is Ganigapur.
-A famous centre of Dattatreya worship, this pilgrim centre has the sacred math of Shri Narasimha Saraswathi.
+Ganigapur: A few km from Gulbarga is Ganigapur.
+A famous center of Dattatreya worship, this pilgrim center has the sacred math of Shri Narasimha Saraswathi.
 The confluence of the rivers Amreja and Bhima attracts many pilgrims who take a holy dip here.

 Malkhed: A Jain centre in the past, many Jain sculptures and bronzes have been found here.
 Malkhed is also famous for having produced two great personalities, namely, Tikacharya, the Madhava saint and Pushpadanta, the poet who wrote during the reign of Krishan II, the Rashtrakuta king.

 Shorapur: Also known as Surpur, is the picturesque town on a ridge, surrounded by hills.
 It is dotted with temples, palaces, mosques and ‘Ashur-khanas’.
 An imposing fort is nearby.
 Taylor’s Manzil, the residence of Col.